adilayman/gamez/README.md

 }
 ```

-The available gestures are:

-* LongPressDetector
-* TapDetector
-* GesturesDetector: for detecting all possible gestures.

-### Create the game widget

 A model without a widget is not enough to display your game.
 For that, you have to create a widget that extends from `GameWidget` and add your model to it.
 MAGIC!

 ```dart